django-extensions/django-extensions/docs/sqldiff.rst

 sqldiff
 =======

-:synopsis: Prints the ALTER TABLE statemens for the given appnames.
+:synopsis: Prints the ALTER TABLE statements for the given appnames.

 Django command that scans all models for the given appnames and compares their database schema with the real database tables.